-2017 Decisions Regarding Base Salary.
-In November 2017, as part of the Committee's annual review of compensation, Korn Ferry Hay Group provided the Committee with a market assessment of the competitive compensation for the Company's executive officers.
-This assessment included reviewing the Pay Comparator Companies and:
+2018 Decisions Regarding Base Salary.
+In November 2018, as part of the Committee's annual review of compensation, Korn Ferry Hay Group provided the Committee with a market assessment of the competitive compensation for the Company's executive officers.
+This assessment included reviewing the Pay Comparator Companies and secondary executive compensation survey sources specific to the pharmaceutical industry and: